secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 #### 1. Input Commend

-The argument behind the ensemble.py is the directory under the experiment.
-These directory should have the submission.csv file.
+The argument behind the ensemble2.py is the directory under the experiment.
+These directory should have the submission2.csv file.

 ```bash
 python ensemble2.py RoBERTa ERNIE XLNet